University of Liverpool

 Who can apply:

-Candidates must have GBC
+You must have GBC when you apply.

 Qualifications:

-Candidates must have a minimum of a 2:2 class honours degree to apply.
 The majority of successful applicants have a 2:1 or 1st class degree as a minimum.

 Please see our Entry Requirements page for more information.